felipetovarhenao/bell-tutorials/public/markdown/07_listfunctions.md

 ## Introduction

 In _bell_, lists (or _lllls_) are central to representing and organizing musical data, whether it's a melody, a chord progression, or rhythmic patterns.
-To manipulate these lists efficiently, bell provides a wide range of list functions.
+To manipulate these lists efficiently, _bell_ provides a wide range of list functions.
 This section will teach you how to use these functions to transform and analyze musical data.

 ## Common List Functions

-Below is a table of commonly used list functions in bell.
+Below is a table of commonly used list functions in _bell_.
 Each function is paired with examples in a musical context.

 | Function | Purpose                            | Example                         | Result              |
 | -------- | ---------------------------------- | ------------------------------- | ------------------- |